Chart Color Schemes

 Population growth drivers in Royal Park - Hendon - Albert Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, adjusted via weighted aggregation from LGA to SA2 levels.
-By 2041, the area is projected to increase its population by 1,261 persons, reflecting a 17.9% total growth over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth of national areas was projected, with the area expected to increase by 1261 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 17.9% in total over the 17 years.

 Frequently Asked Questions - Population